 'Tell Us Once' is a service that allows you to report a death to most government organisations at once.
 When registering the death, the registrar will advise if this service is available, how to contact them and provide a unique reference number to use.

-The Incident Officer must ensure that a copy of 'What to do when someone dies' (Scottish Government) is available for the staff team to reference
+The Incident Officer must ensure that a copy of "what to do after a death in Scotland" (Scottish Government 2017) is available for the staff team to reference

 3.2 Funeral arrangements